-The next morning I was up at 5:30 and out the door at 6am, just as the pink clouds over Lake Champlain faded to tangerine.
+The next morning I was up at 5:30 and out the door at 6 am, just as the pink clouds over Lake Champlain faded to tangerine.
 It was a beautiful morning.
 Intending to follow 9N as I’d done the day before, I turned left out of the hotel lot and started a long uphill climb.
-It was a quiet ride through a long farm valley, no cars, light filtered through high cloud cover and the road was all mine.
+It was a quiet ride through a long farm valley, no cars, lightly filtered through high cloud cover and the road was all mine.

-Eventually I reached a big intersection where 9N went under 1 87, no EST signs in sight.
+Eventually, I reached a big intersection where 9N went under 1 87, with no EST signs in sight.
 I realized there was a problem, I was off the trail.

-The route to Essex was also on lonely roads with very little traffic, shoulders were relatively comfortable to ride on and scenery was spectacular.
-Large red barns, well appointed country homes with tidy gardens just beginning to show spring growth, horses and cows in abundance.
+The route to Essex was also on lonely roads with very little traffic, shoulders were relatively comfortable to ride on and the scenery was spectacular.
+Large red barns, well-appointed country homes with tidy gardens just beginning to show spring growth, horses and cows in abundance.

 As 22 N continued the number of towns I entered thinned to almost none between trailheads, there was one hamlet that stood out in my mind, primarily because of a large red building called the Wallonsburgh Grange.
 I stopped for a minute to admire the structure, clearly a community center that hosts concerts, dances, and summer activities of all kinds.
 Well maintained and sturdy, I was impressed and pleased to see that people can find a gathering center to commune in from near and far, I imagine that life near the Canadian border can get lonely, the grange must be a welcome change when functions light Wallonsburgh up.